Where are you from originally?

 Where did you do your training?

 I loved music from an early age and my parents supported my musical interest by providing flute lessons and taking me to concerts.
 My mother took me to see The Tales of Hoffman at the Metropolitan Opera at the age of four and I sat transfixed, much to the relief of the gentleman next to me who was bracing for an evening of constant disruption!
 But, none of us had any notion that I would pursue music professionally until 11th grade.
 I had decided to attend LaGuardia High School for the Arts in Manhattan because I didn’t want to go to my “uncool” local high school.
 At LaGuardia I had my first experience playing in orchestra.
 The thrill of playing in an orchestra turned me on to music even more, as did meeting other kids who were serious about music.
 Two of my friends decided to audition for the Juilliard School Pre-College Division (a Saturday music program for young people).
 We all walked over to Juilliard, which is just a block away from LaGuardia at Lincoln Center, and picked up our applications.
 I practiced all summer, took the audition and got in!
-The next thing I had to do was choose a teacher as there were two flute instructors.
-I picked Bonnie Lichter because her bio said she had also attended LaGuardia.
-Studying with her was the best thing that could have happened to me.
-I would not be a flute player today, if not for her.
-I had a lot to learn – and not a lot of time - being already a junior in high school when I joined the Pre-College.
-I practiced fiendishly, at least four hours a day.
+At Juilliard I had the good fortune to study with the wonderful Bonnie Lichter.
 Bonnie’s exceptional teaching helped me fix many issues and she was the guide I needed to prepare for college auditions.
 I applied to nine different schools, but my dream was to go to Juilliard for college.
 When the legendary Julius Baker accepted me to be his student at Juilliard it was the best day of my life!
 The most beneficial part about studying with him was learning from his example and listening to his glorious sound when he played in my lessons.

 When did you join The KCOHO?